jeremybmerrill/ineffable_abracadabra_of_cleaning/README.md

 -----------
 Themed book titles
-"What if Harry Potter was about artists" find mean of the input word (e.g. "chamber" or "secrets")
+"What if Harry Potter was about artists"

 this requires a list of titles ALONG WITH their topics so we can do something like: